NeuraLegion/wait-for/README.md

 ### Seamlessly integrates with the Tools and Workflows You Already Use

-NeuraLegion works with your existing CI/CD pipelines – trigger scans on every commit, pull request or build with unit testing.
+Bright works with your existing CI/CD pipelines – trigger scans on every commit, pull request or build with unit testing.

 ### Spin-Up, Configure and Control Scans with Code